 Warning!
 If you are not sure of how to carry out the wiring, contact and consult a qualified electrician with the proper equipment.

 Step 1: Wire Identification

 Using a phase tester or voltage meter, check the ceiling wires (mostly black and white).
-For a/c (alternating current) supply, the two black wires from the light fixture can be connected interchangeably.
+For the a/c (alternating current) supply, the two black wires from the light fixture can be connected interchangeably.

-In addition, some of the light fixtures with two black wires have different markings to differentiate hot and neutral.
+In addition, some of the light fixtures with two black wires have different markings to differentiate between hot and neutral.
 The black to be connected to the hot from the ceiling may be marked with text indicating voltage.